raubinsharya/OpenRBAC/README.md

 OpenRBAC seamlessly synchronizes roles with Keycloak via Kafka.
 To protect essential administrative roles from being modified or their status toggled through the UI or API:

 1. **System Roles Flag (`isSystemRole`)**: Add the custom attribute `isSystemRole` with the value `true` to your role in Keycloak.
 OpenRBAC will dynamically parse this attribute during sync (`CREATE` or `UPDATE` events) and lock down the role in the database.
 2. **Platform Admin**: The `platform-admin` role is a special system role.
 Any user assigned the `platform-admin` role will have unrestricted access across **all realms**.
-By default, `platform-admin` and `realm-admin` are hardcoded as system roles, but it is recommended to explicitly set the `isSystemRole` attribute in Keycloak.
+It is recommended to explicitly set the `isSystemRole` attribute in Keycloak.

 ---